udai-arneja/HLP-Project_Group2/README.md

+# HLP Group 2
+## Documentation
-Documentation for Team 2 HLP can be found in the Docs folder.
+Documentation for Team 2 can be found under the docs folder.

-howToDemo.md in this directory shows how to demo our project.
+## Demo Instructions
+The demo instructions can be found in the root directory under the filename howToDemo.md.
+Link : https://github.com/udai-arneja/HLP-Project_Group2/blob/master/howToDemo.md

+## Work done from time of Demo to time of submission:
+- Layout of Mux2 symbol fixed
+- Port positions added on Demux2
+- Deletion of wires fixed to only deletion of selected wires.
+- Corrected fixed ports added on symbols.
+- Buswidth functionality added : buswidth can be initialised
+- Register sybmol improved